phpn00b/wpf-mario/README.md

 ![Level Designer Preview](https://github.com/phpn00b/wpf-mario/blob/main/game-preview.png)
 This is a simple 2D side scroller based on the original NES Super Mario Brothers written in pure WPF.
 This is MVVMish and handles all positioning of landscaping, enemies, and mario via canvas.

-This is quick and dirty but a good illistration of how to build a game like this quickly. (full project represents about 6 hours of effort... corners were cut)
+Please keep in mind that this project is quick and dirty illistration of how to build a game like Mario. (full project represents about 6 hours of effort... corners were cut)

 # Features:
 - Hitboxes for enemies & mario as well as environmental elements.